 Facet joint syndrome is a degenerative arthritic condition in the spine where the cartilage between the joints wears down and causes severe pain in the back and neck.
-Facet joint syndrome is caused by many factors, including stress on the spine caused by repetitive movements.
-Workers in construction, manufacturing, agriculture, and office environments can become victims of facet joint syndrome when repetitive tasks are part of their daily work responsibilities.
+The condition is caused by many factors, including stress on the spine caused by repetitive movements.
+Workers in construction, manufacturing, agriculture, and office environments can become victims of the syndrome when repetitive tasks are part of their daily work responsibilities.

 What are the Symptoms of Facet Joint Syndrome?

 Pain and decreased mobility and stiffness are the leading symptoms of facet joint syndrome.
 Unfortunately, by the time a victim seeks help from a medical professional, damage to the joints is already done.
 Inflammation in the joints, bone rubbing, and nerve damage is most often in its advanced stages at the time of diagnosis.

 Facet joint syndrome typically affects people between 40 and 70 years of age.
 This arthritic condition can also be caused by a combination of repetitive tasks, obesity, poor posture, and spinal injuries.
 When the disorder is advanced, mobility and pain issues can significantly reduce a person’s ability to work.